 - provide access to a wider-than-usual range of technology, facilities and expertise

-- enable the student to spend a period of time with the non-academic partner (usually no less than three months over the lifetime of the PhD)
+- enable the student to spend a period of time with the non-academic partner (usually no less than three months over the lifetime of the PhD).

-Any investigators who planned to submit individual iCASE studentship applications to MRC (under the old system) should instead liaise with their local Doctoral Training Partnership (DTP) or post-graduate study coordinators to submit an institutional-level case for iCASE studentship positions.
+Any investigators who planned to submit individual iCASE studentship applications to MRC (under the old system) should instead liaise with their local Doctoral Training Partnership (DTP) or postgraduate study coordinators to submit an institutional-level case for iCASE studentship positions.

 Conversion of DTP studentships into iCASE studentships

-- A cumulative period of no less than three months spent working in the facilities of the industrial collaborator.
-This 3 month period can be at any point during the studentship and may consist of a number of shorter visits if appropriate.
+- a cumulative period of no less than three months spent working in the facilities of the industrial collaborator.
+This 3-month period can be at any point during the studentship and may consist of a number of shorter visits if appropriate

-- The company’s costs while the student is working at the premises of the company.
+- the company’s costs while the student is working at the premises of the company

-- All additional expenses, such as the cost of travel and accommodation incurred by the student as a direct result of attendance at the premises of the cooperating body.
+- all additional expenses, such as the cost of travel and accommodation incurred by the student as a direct result of attendance at the premises of the cooperating body.

-SMEs are exempt from making cash contributions to stipends and project costs.
+Small and medium enterprises (SMEs) are exempt from making cash contributions to stipends and project costs.
 The MRC DTP flexible supplement can be used to meet these additional costs where the collaborating partner is an SME.